-Busbar is an electrical component used to accumulate the current from input terminals and distribute it to different output points.
-In other words, the busbar acts as a junction between the put and input points of an electrical system.
+An electrical component used to accumulate the current from input terminals and distribute it to different output points.
+In other words, as a junction between the put and input points of an electrical system.
 It collects all the electrical power in one place and further sends it to the required output points and terminals.

 Busbar system is available in many shapes and sizes.
 You can get it in rectangular strips, bars, round tubes, and square bars made of different metals.
 This system contains a circuit breaker and isolator wherein if the system finds any fault, it automatically breaks the electric circuit and prevents any sparking or fire.
 Industries mostly use rectangular busbars for efficient power distribution.

 How do I choose the Busbar for my Industry?

 You can find the busbars in various sizes and pick one based on the utilization and size of your Industry.
 They are available in: